voodoocode/pannengeraet-krank-knarrenbauer/README.md

 Browser extension, which replaces _Ammenschreck Krebs-Katzenjammer_ by silly names.
 Finds the combination of first name and last, or only last name.

-It is also possible to enable some other replacements for other persons.
+It is also possible to enable some other replacements for other persons in the extensions settings page.

 ## 🛠 Installation